Mental illness like depersonalization tests us to our limits. Having the right attitude can be used to pull ourselves out of such mental adversities.

-The process of recovering from anxiety and depersonalization is never easy.
+The process of recovering from depersonalization (DP) and derealization (DR) is never easy.
 It has many ups and downs along the way and is never a smooth movement forward.
 Sometimes for every two steps forward, we get pushed back one.

-Nothing shapes and determines the eventual path to recovery more than the attitude we embrace during times of anxiety.
-Without the right attitude, even the best medication or therapy won’t help get someone out of the anxiety hole.
+Nothing shapes and determines the eventual path to recovery more than the attitude we embrace during times of DP.
+Without the right attitude, even the best medication or therapy for DP/DR won’t help get someone out of the DP/DR hole.

 Attitude is simple.
 It is a mindset, a belief that we hold onto regardless of our state of affliction.

-When I was in the throes of anxiety and depersonalization, I would get so panicked and afraid that I thought I was going crazy and that I would end up in the psychiatric ward.
+When I was in the throes of depersonalization and derealization, I would get so panicked and afraid that I thought I was going crazy from DP/DR and that I would end up in the psychiatric ward.
 Though this never happened, I remember feeling extremely scared to even sit and perform my job.
 At times, I seriously wanted to just run away and not to show up at work at all.
 Yet, I still got up and went to work.
 Every damn day!

 Despite the tremendous amount of fear and dread I felt day in and day out for months, I managed to show up at work and continued connecting with life and the things that I valued.
 Whenever my thoughts screamed at me to find a safe place to hide, I’d just sit still, giving those thoughts their space to scream but never acting on them.